CHRIST THE DELIVERER: THREE (EXCERPT OF BEHOLD MY SERVANT!)

 This exchange goes on each day if we are walking in obedience to the Spirit of God.
 Death, and life!
 Death, and life!
 Death and life until we are filled with resurrection life.

-Always bearing about in the body the dying of the Lord Jesus, that the life also of Jesus might be made manifest in our body.
-For we which live are alway delivered unto death for Jesus’ sake, that the life also of Jesus might be made manifest in our mortal flesh.
+For we who live are always delivered to death for Jesus’ sake, that the life of Jesus also may be manifested in our mortal flesh.
 (II Corinthians 4:10,11)

 God Delights in His Servant